2009 Sardinian regional election

-The Sardinian regional election of 2009 took place on 15–16 February 2009.
+The Sardinian regional election of 2009 took place in Sardinia, Italy, on 15–16 February 2009.

 The election was called few months before the natural end of the legislature because of the resignation of the incumbent President Renato Soru.
 Ugo Cappellacci, the centre-right candidate, defeated Soru by a large margin.

 Electoral system

 The electoral system used for this election was the national Tatarella Law of 1995, used by most of Italian regions to elect their Council.
 Sixty-four councillors were elected in provincial constituencies by proportional representation using the largest remainder method with a Droop quota and open lists; remained seats and votes were grouped at regional level where a Hare quota is used, and then distributed to provincial party lists.

 Ten councillors were elected at-large using a general ticket: parties were grouped in alliances, and the alliance which received a plurality of votes elected all its candidates, its leader becoming the President of Sardinia.